0auBSQ/Dr_Quine/README.md

 - PHP
 - Shell script
 - Fortran90 (Of course :))
-- COBOL (Sully missing atm)
+- COBOL (Sully missing)
-- Nadeshiko (Only Colleen atm, best language for true anime fans)
+- Nadeshiko (Sully missing, best language for true anime fans)

 ## How to use